Assessment and results

 Appealing a grade

 If there is a mark that you still disagree with at the end of the semester, a Final Grade Appeal may be an appropriate option to make your case for having your assessment re-marked.
 Please note there are strict time limits to submit this application.
-If it is earlier in the semester and you do not want to wait for a Final Grade Appeal, please get in touch with us and we would be happy to discuss your options with you.
+If it is earlier in the semester and you do not want to wait for a Final Grade Appeal, please get in touch with us and we are happy to discuss your options with you.